 Speakers

-The Speakers who will be presenting at the Energy & Minerals Tax Conference 2025 are listed below in alphabetical order, by surname.
+The Speakers and Facilitators who will be presenting at the Energy & Minerals Tax Conference 2025 are listed below in alphabetical order, by surname.

 Louise Andolfatto